 I have also added in requirements for how well the stock has performed over the last 3 and 6 months.

-Each week on my stock watchlist you’ll see the criteria I used for scanning.
-Some weeks they don’t change much, but if the S&P 500 has really moved, then you’ll see the criteria change over time.
+Some weeks the criteria don’t change much, but if the S&P 500 has really moved, then you’ll see the criteria change over time.
 This is so I can continue to find top-performing stocks while also keeping the size of the list manageable.

 If the list is really big, I will increase the criteria to reduce the number of stocks on the list.